 NREL's ESIF Data Center

-In addition to its significant high-performance computing (HPC) capabilities, NREL's HPC data center located in the Energy Systems Integration Facility (ESIF) is designed to be one of the most energy efficient data centers in the world.
+In addition to its significant high-performance computing (HPC) capabilities, NREL's HPC data center located in the Energy Systems Integration Facility (ESIF) is designed to be one of the most energy-efficient data centers in the world.
 Using best-in-class technologies, the data center serves as a showcase facility for demonstrating data center energy efficiency.
 This data center achieved an annualized average power usage effectiveness (PUE) rating of 1.04 in 2016.